-The regulations that follow should be read in conjunction with Appendix 3d Policy and Procedures governing Academic Malpractice.
+The regulations that follow should be read in conjunction with the University's Policy and Procedures governing Academic Malpractice (Appendix 3d).

-F10.1 The University regards any attempt by a student to gain an unfair advantage in assessment as a serious academic offence that undermines the academic standards of the University.
-Academic malpractice in any form of assessment will be penalised

-- and may lead to the award not being conferred or to the termination of a student's registration on the programme. - F10.2 Malpractice includes all forms of cheating, plagiarism, collusion, fabrication and falsification and impersonation. (including unattributed content created by artificial intelligence or any other content generating technology). - F10.3 Students will be made aware of the regulations with respect to academic malpractice (including the principle of confidentiality within professional programmes) and the penalties that apply, at the start of the programme and, in particular, the importance of academic integrity, what is meant by plagiarism and how to avoid it. - F10.4 Students are required to confirm that each piece of assessment submitted is their own work and has not been submitted in similar or identical form towards other assessment or qualificatory work by the student or any other person.
-For group work, all group members are required to sign a common confirmation statement. - F10.5 Where malpractice is suspected but is unresolved at the time of the appropriate Assessment Board meeting, the Board will not consider the student's assessment result until an investigation has been conducted and the matter resolved.
+- F10.1 The University regards any attempt by a student to gain an unfair advantage in assessment as a serious academic offence that undermines the academic standards of the University.
+Academic malpractice in any form of assessment will be penalised and may lead to the award not being conferred or to the termination of a student's registration on the programme. - F10.2 Malpractice includes all forms of cheating, plagiarism, collusion, fabrication and falsification and impersonation. (including unattributed content created by artificial intelligence or any other content generating technology). - F10.3 Students will be made aware of the regulations with respect to academic malpractice (including the principle of confidentiality within professional programmes) and the penalties that apply, at the start of the programme and, in particular, the importance of academic integrity, what is meant by plagiarism and how to avoid it. - F10.4 Students are required to confirm that each piece of assessment submitted is their own work and has not been submitted in similar or identical form towards other assessment or qualificatory work by the student or any other person.
+For group work, all group members are required to sign a common confirmation statement.